andreyka/forma-ai-service/README.md

 Forma AI is an AI agent which generates parametric 3D CAD models from natural language descriptions.

-It is designed as multi-agent AI system which API is based on a JSON format of the [A2A](https://a2a-protocol.org/latest/specification/) protocol.

 ### Architecture

-The system is built on a **Control Flow** architecture that manages the lifecycle of a task from initial prompt to final approved model.
+Forma AI is a multi-agent AI system (service).
+It implements built  a **Control Flow** architecture that manages the lifecycle of a task from initial prompt to final approved model.

 ```mermaid
 graph TD